S1ro1/quant/doc.md

 ```

 This function is used to simulate the quantization process during training.
 Note the `mask` variable, this is used to store a boolean mask
 of values that weren't clipped during the forward pass.
-Therefore, values that were clipped, their gradients are not updated in the backward pass.
+Therefore, values that were clipped are not updated in the backward pass.
 This helps simulate the inference process and stabilizes the training process.

 After this, we can create a `torch.nn.Module` that encapsulates the `FakeQuantizeFunction` and replace all of the `torch.nn.Linear` layers with this module.
 We can do this using a simple utility function.